freon4dsl/Freon-documentation/src/routes/020_Getting_Started/010_Installation.md

 *	Create a language definition file which defines the structure of your language.
 The extension of this file must be `.ast`.
-You can, for instance, copy `EntityLanguage.ast` from the ProjectIt example to your own `defs`-folder.
+You can, for instance, copy `EntityLanguage.ast` from the Freon example to your own `defs`-folder.
 Or, you can follow the tutorial on [language structure definition](/030_Developing_a_Language/010_Default_Level).

 <Note>